MonikaBarget/distant-reading/docs/pages_skills2_1_VoyantTools.md

 **Step 1: Word Cloud and Frequencies Table Analysis**

-- Start by examining the [word cloud](https://voyant-tools.org/docs/tutorial-cirrus.html) (or Cirrus) and the corresponding frequencies table in Voyant Tools (Voyant Official Website, 2018).
+- Start by examining the [word cloud](https://voyant-tools.org/docs/tutorial-cirrus.html) (or Cirrus) (see Figure 2) and the corresponding frequencies table in Voyant Tools (Voyant Official Website, 2018).
 - Identify the most prominent words in the data.
 - Consider what topics or themes you can discern from the words presented.
 - Look for mentions of "protagonists" in the data.
 Are any people or institutions mentioned by name, and why are they important?